Happy Mania: Characters

 A rumored nymphomaniac, Miss Midori is Kishiwada's lover, and runs away with him.

 Media

 Manga

 Written and illustrated by Moyoco Anno, Happy Mania was serialized in Shodensha's josei manga magazine Feel Young from the August 1995 to the August 2001 issues.
 Shodensha collected its chapters in eleven tankōbon volumes, released from April 8, 1996, to October 20, 2001.

 In North America, the manga was licensed for English release by Tokyopop.
 The eleven volumes were released from April 15, 2003, to December 7, 2004.

 A one-shot chapter sequel was published in Feel Young on July 7, 2017.
-A second series, titled Go Happy Mania (後ハッピーマニア), started in the same magazine on September 6, 2019.
-It is set to end on October 8, 2025.
-Shodensha released the first collected volume on August 6, 2020.
-As of August 8, 2024, five volumes have been released.
+A second series, titled Go Happy Mania (後ハッピーマニア), was serialized in the same magazine from September 6, 2019, to October 8, 2025.
+Shodensha collected its chapters in six tankōbon volumes, released from August 6, 2020, to February 6, 2026.